Three Roads Rental Car Companies Ban in Alaska (Except Alaska 4x4)

 - Wrangell-St. Elias National Park and Preserve

-The McCarthy Road is legendary for its wicked condition.
+The McCarthy Road is legendary for its poor condition.
 Teeth-rattling washboard, random railroad ties, actual iron spikes, frost heaves, and muddy washouts all but guaranteed a flat tire (at best) or a breakdown (not unlikely) in the road's early days.
-But we'll let you in on a little secret: It's not that bad now.
+But we'll let you in on a little secret: It's not that bad at all now.

 The McCarthy Road follows the old Copper River and Northwestern Railway, a 1900s-era route constructed to bring copper ore from the Wrangell-St. Elias mountains to port in Cordova.
 The copper mines were abruptly abandoned in 1938 and the track turned over for use as a public highway a few years later.